gatsbyjs/gatsby/docs/docs/plugins.md

 `npm install --save gatsby-transformer-json`

-Then in your site's `gatsby-config.js` you simply add `gatsby-transformer-json` to the plugins array like:
+Then in your site's `gatsby-config.js` you add `gatsby-transformer-json` to the plugins array like:

 ```javascript